Shearer urges Southgate to make one England change for Euro 2024 final

 Editor

-Alan Shearer believes Gareth Southgate will make one England change for their Euro 2024 final on Sunday against Spain.
+Alan Shearer believes Gareth Southgate should make one England change for their Euro 2024 final against Spain.

 England face La Roja in Berlin after a stunning win against the Netherlands on Wednesday following Ollie Watkins’ late strike.